grantkee/atp-form/README.md

 #### Current Issues

+* I want the Navigation component located in App.js to unmount when the user visits /atp-dashboard

 * props.fetchClients() is returning an object that goes into my clients=[] in the state.js folder.
 In order to map over the information, I have to use props.clients[0].map(). //try reviewing 311_wk2_day1 to see how they export the array in the exercise

 * Where should I store my photos?
 I use one in the Measurement component, but I'm not sure if I should use 'require' or 'import'